evadecker/eva.town/src/content/pages/colophon/index.md

 ## Styling

 I use [Radix Colors](https://www.radix-ui.com/colors) to apply palettes consistently, ensure accessibility, and seamlessly switch between light and dark mode.
 Icons are from [Remix Icon](https://remixicon.com).
 Styles are written using plain 'ol CSS.
 I [don’t use a grid](https://gridless.design).
+Pixel portraits of me were created by [@NullTheFool](https://mastodon.gamedev.place/@NullTheFool) on the [Pixel Art Discord](https://discord.com/invite/pixelart).
+Pixelated header images are created using the Atkinson dithering algorithm via [Dithermark](https://app.dithermark.com).

 ## Sounds